Yonder

 Left: Supernova remnant Cassiopeia A. James Webb Space Telescope & NASA’s Chandra X-ray Observatory.
 Right: Ligia Bouton, "Searching for Sophia Brahe on Hven Island, Sweden (Type 1a supernova spectrum at peak brightness)".
 Digital image collage.
 20" x 30"/50.8cm x 76.2cm.

 Yonder inspires true co-creation by changing the way we think about interdisciplinarity and hybrid forms of knowledge, exploring how merging artistic inquiry with scientific methodology can deepen our understanding of the universe.
-We want to bridge artistic practice with scientific disciplines, including physics, astronomy, and quantum mechanics among others to open pathways for new research formats, where curiosity and playfulness become part of a shared language and a co-evolving field of discovery.
+We want to bridge artistic practice with scientific disciplines, including physics, astronomy, and quantum mechanics, among others, to open pathways for new research formats, where curiosity and playfulness become part of a shared language and a co-evolving field of discovery.
 Yonder moves beyond the traditional model of “artists interpreting science or scientists using art for outreach”.

 Yonder is interested in establishing collaborations with university departments, art institutions, and initiatives aligned with our vision.